Skip to main content

 Stop workspaces you aren’t actively using.
 Stopped workspaces don’t consume CPU or RAM resources.

-See Stop Workspace for details.
+See Stop Workspace for the API form.

 Resizing a Workspace